MajdHemud/MajdAbuHmoud/README.md

 ## 👋 Hello world!

 My name is Majd.
-I'm a Software Engineer, Cyber Security Engineer, and a technical blogger.
+I'm a Top-Notch React Developer and a technical blogger.
 Besides loving my job, I love to read books, drawing, and play video games.

 <br/>